On Recovery Guarantees for One-Bit Compressed Sensing on Manifolds: Numerical Simulation

 \subsection{OMS-simple vs. OMS}

 \paragraph{} The first test compares recovery performance of the two algorithms presented above, namely \nameref{algorithm} for $R \in \{0.5, 1, 1.5 \}$ and \nameref{algorithm2}.
 The results are depicted in Figure \ref{Fig:SIMPLEvsCONVEX}.
 Note that only $R = 1.5$ and, in the case of the $2$-sphere, $R = 1$ are depicted as in the respective other cases for each number of measurements most of the trials did not yield a feasible solution in \eqref{MinX} so the average was not well-defined.
-One can observe that for both data sets \nameref{algorithm2} outperforms \nameref{algorithm} which is not surprising as \nameref{algorithm2} does not rely on a suitable parameter choice.
+One can observe that for all data sets \nameref{algorithm2} outperforms \nameref{algorithm} which is not surprising as \nameref{algorithm2} does not rely on a suitable parameter choice.
 This observation is also the reason for us to restrict the theoretical analysis to \nameref{algorithm2}.
-The more detailed approximation of the toy example ($2$-dimensional sphere) is due to its simpler structure and lower dimensional setting and can also be observed in \ref{PLUSvsNOPLUS}-\ref{TREEvsNOTREE}. \\
+The more detailed approximation of the toy example ($2$-dimensional sphere) is due to its simpler structure and lower dimensional setting and can also be observed in \ref{PLUSvsNOPLUS}-\ref{TREEvsNOTREE}.
+Figures \ref{fig:Image1} and \ref{fig:Image2} depict one specific reconstructed image of Fashion-MNIST, for four different numbers of measurements $m$.
+Obviously, OMS shows a better performance having less quantization artifacts.
+Moreover, the good visual quality of the OMS reconstruction in Figure \ref{fig:Image2} for only $m=100$ suggests that the $\ell_2$-error used in Figure \ref{Fig:SIMPLEvsCONVEX} is a rather pessimistic performance measure.
+Considering that all MNIST-images could be fully coded in $8\cdot 28 \cdot 28 = 6272$ bits (gray-scale images contain only $8$-bit of information per pixel) it is important to point out the potentially overly pessimistic nature of the $\ell_2$-errors reported for $m = 10000$, as well as to note that the visual quality is already much better than one might expect for OMS at compressions of ratios of size $100/6272 < 0.02$.\\